serenity-is/docs/tutorials/movies/creating_movie_table.md

 > If you didn't install LocalDB yet, download it from https://www.microsoft.com/en-us/download/details.aspx?id=29062.

-> If you have SQL Server 2014 LocalDB, your server name would be (localdb)\v12.0, so change connection string in web.config file.
+> If you have SQL Server 2014 LocalDB, your server name would be (localdb)\MSSqlLocalDB or (localdb)\v12.0, so change connection string in web.config file.

 > You could also use another SQL server instance, just change the connection string to target server and remove the migration safety check.